Language-Research-Technology/ldaca-website/content/news/posts/idil/index.md

 <br>

 A sub-part of Theme 2 in the Action Plan has the title ‘Support communities to build and be the custodians of language resources and materials’.
-Making language resources and materials sustainable and accessible is central to the work of {{< glossary_link display="LDaCA" id="ldaca" >}}.
-This includes working in collaboration with communities, and providing them with the {{< glossary_link display="tools" id="tools" >}} and support they need to be effective custodians of their language materials.
+Making language resources and materials sustainable and accessible is central to the work of <GlossaryLink display="LDaCA" id="ldaca" />.
+This includes working in collaboration with communities, and providing them with the <GlossaryLink display="tools" id="tools" /> and support they need to be effective custodians of their language materials.

 The sub-theme has six components (_Voices of Country_ p34):

 1. Embed Aboriginal and Torres Strait Islander cultural practices and knowledge systems into linguistic methodologies.
 2. Develop resources that document and record languages, such as dictionaries, encyclopaedias, thesauri, grammar and orthography documents.
-3. Record and digitise written and oral language {{< glossary_link display="collections" id="collection" >}}, resources and materials.
+3. Record and digitise written and oral language <GlossaryLink display="collections" id="collection" />, resources and materials.
 4. Provide communities with the support, training and infrastructure they require to build language resources and collections.
 5. Support Aboriginal and Torres Strait Islander peoples to access and repurpose historical language materials.
 6. Repatriate language materials and cultural knowledge to community ownership and control.

 We will give a brief summary of how LDaCA is contributing to each of these areas of activity, first covering components two to six and then returning to show how all of those activities contribute to the first component.
 In this summary, we will refer occasionally to the [FAIR and CARE](/about/principles/) ethical research principles which are core to our work.
-The {{< glossary_link display="FAIR" id="fair" >}} principles have been developed as a foundation for good, scholarly ways of finding and using data, providing key guideposts (Findable, Accessible, Interoperable, Reusable) for transparent, reproducible, and reusable language research.
-Further key principles for advancing Indigenous innovation and self-determination, {{< glossary_link display="CARE" id="care" >}} (Collective benefit, Authority to control, Responsibility, Ethics), guide ethical work with Indigenous language collections.
+The <GlossaryLink display="FAIR" id="fair" /> principles have been developed as a foundation for good, scholarly ways of finding and using data, providing key guideposts (Findable, Accessible, Interoperable, Reusable) for transparent, reproducible, and reusable language research.
+Further key principles for advancing Indigenous innovation and self-determination, <GlossaryLink display="CARE" id="care" /> (Collective benefit, Authority to control, Responsibility, Ethics), guide ethical work with Indigenous language collections.
 The concluding discussion will also detail the connection between the principles, especially the CARE principles, and LDaCA’s work supporting the _Voices of Country_ Action Plan.

 <br>

 ### Component 2: Develop resources that document and record languages

 LDaCA contributes to work under component two by providing recommendations for good practice in developing sustainable resources.
 It is important to avoid having data locked into bespoke individual solutions which may be difficult to maintain.
-Instead, we advocate using data formats that can be supported into the future and which can be the basis for various {{< glossary_link display="tools" id="tools" >}}.
-Although LDaCA can have only a limited role in developing resources, such as dictionaries or text {{< glossary_link display="collections" id="collection" >}}, we can provide advice about key aspects of data handling, assist with designing backup strategies, and work with people to develop long-term strategies for appropriate access to language resources.
+Instead, we advocate using data formats that can be supported into the future and which can be the basis for various <GlossaryLink display="tools" id="tools" />.
+Although LDaCA can have only a limited role in developing resources, such as dictionaries or text <GlossaryLink display="collections" id="collection" />, we can provide advice about key aspects of data handling, assist with designing backup strategies, and work with people to develop long-term strategies for appropriate access to language resources.

 <br>

 ### Component 3: Record and digitise written and oral language materials

 Similarly to component two, we have an indirect role in activity related to component three.
-We support recording and digitisation through our collaborative partnerships with the {{< glossary_link display="Nyingarn" id="nyingarn" >}} project and with {{< glossary_link display="PARADISEC" id="paradisec" >}}.
+We support recording and digitisation through our collaborative partnerships with the <GlossaryLink display="Nyingarn" id="nyingarn" /> project and with <GlossaryLink display="PARADISEC" id="paradisec" />.
 Nyingarn is a platform for making manuscript and typescript sources for Indigenous languages available as searchable digital objects, while PARADISEC has extensive experience in digitising language materials.
 Increasingly, LDaCA and these partners share a single technological ecosystem, leading to greater alignment in formats and description for digital versions of historical materials, which, in turn, increases the sustainability and usability of the materials.

 <br>

 ### Component 4: Provide communities with support, training and infrastructure to build language resources

-Contributing to component four, LDaCA is working with various Indigenous groups and organisations to help manage the language resources and {{< glossary_link display="collections" id="collection" >}} they hold.
+Contributing to component four, LDaCA is working with various Indigenous groups and organisations to help manage the language resources and <GlossaryLink display="collections" id="collection" /> they hold.
 An example is our partnership with the [Batchelor Institute of Indigenous Tertiary Education](https://www.batchelor.edu.au/), which holds an important archive of physical and digital works in, and about, Indigenous languages.
 The collection is managed by the Batchelor Institute Library and has strong connections with language projects through the Institute’s Centre for Australian Languages and Linguistics (CALL).

 The [CALL Collection](https://callcollection.batchelor.edu.au/) includes text, audio and video resources that have been contributed over at least 30 years by students and staff of the Batchelor Institute, as well as by teachers, linguists and language workers external to the institute.
 We are working with the Batchelor Institute to:

 - backup and reformat item record information
-- copy {{< glossary_link display="metadata" id="metadata" >}} from an ageing database into contemporary metadata standard format
+- copy <GlossaryLink display="metadata" id="metadata" /> from an ageing database into contemporary metadata standard format
 - embed cultural protocols to ensure long-term and appropriate access to this significant collection.

 We are also working on training programs, designed with First Nations people, which will help make resources accessible to non-academic users of language data.